Homepage / Bullion Coins: U.S. Bullion / 1oz. American Silver Eagle

 10/30/2020 - US Mint to Offer 2020-S American Silver Eagle Bullion Coins in San Francisco Labeled Monster Boxes - CoinNews

-The 1986 - 1998 mintage figures were obtained by the US Mint through a FOIA (Freedom of Information Act) request.
+The US Mint's mintage figures from 1986–1998 were obtained through a FOIA (Freedom of Information Act) request.

 |